qasidsaleh/virtual-image-custom-theme/README.md

 ## The Problem to Be Solved
 I created this custom theme after noticing that the Understrap theme used with a child theme, contained a lot of unnecessary and unused code.
 To address this, I developed a streamlined custom theme with clean, accurate code.
 It's designed to be easy to refine or customize based on specific project requirements.

+## Getting Started with WordPress
+Before you begin, make sure you have the following installed on your machine:

+1. **LocalWP**:
+Local WP: Download and install Local WP from [https://localwp.com/](https://localwp.com/).
+Create an account and install it on your machine.

+2. **Node.js**:
+Install Node.js from [https://nodejs.org/en/](https://nodejs.org/en/).
+Check the version by typing node -v in the command prompt.
+If not installed, download and install it.

+3. **npm**:
+Install npm by typing `npm install -g npm@latest` in the command prompt.

+4. **Git**:
+Download and install Git from [https://git-scm.com/downloads](https://git-scm.com/downloads).

+## Installing the Custom Theme

+1. Open Local WP and create a new site by checking all default options.
+This will install basic WordPress with a default theme.

+2. Go to the site folder under the site name and click on it.
+This will open the site directory.

+3. Open the `app > public > wp-content > themes` directory.

+4. In the address area, type `cmd` and press Enter.

+5. In the command prompt, type git clone [https://github.com/qasidsaleh/virtual-image-custom-theme](https://github.com/qasidsaleh/virtual-image-custom-theme) to clone the custom theme into the newly installed WordPress.

+6. Go to the site's WP admin and activate the newly custom theme under `Appearance > Themes`.

+## Installing the Custom Theme

+1. Install ACF Pro and activate its license key, which can be found in Google Docs.

+2. Go to `Plugins` and check if `ACF Pro` is up to date.
+If not, hit the Update button.

+## Importing Page Components and Theme Options

+1. Import the page components and theme options JSON file, which can be found under the custom theme's `acf` directory.

 ## Folder Structure
 ```
 virtual-image/